jaspector

 Monday, Wednesday, Thursday, and Friday, 9:00 AM-3:30 PM.
 Office is closed on Tuesdays.
 Messages may be left anytime at 729-8003.

-Typical inspection sequence: Not publicly documented; contact the Zoning Enforcement Office for project-specific requirements.
+Typical sequence: Not publicly documented; contact the Zoning Enforcement Office for project-specific requirements.
 The Sanbornton Fire Department (which maintains a separate Inspection Fee Schedule effective June 1, 2025) may handle fire safety inspections.

 A Permit To Construct A Structure is required whenever you are constructing, reconstructing, demolishing, converting, or placing a structure on a property.
 A permit may also be required for a change in use of a building or property.

-1. Review the Do I Need a Building Permit? guide available at https://www.sanborntonnh.org/221/Building-Other-PermitsForms and the Sanbornton Zoning Ordinance 2025 to determine whether a permit is required.
+To apply for a building permit in Sanbornton, NH, follow these steps: 1.
+Review the Do I Need a Building Permit? guide available at https://www.sanborntonnh.org/221/Building-Other-PermitsForms and the Sanbornton Zoning Ordinance 2025 to determine whether a permit is required.
 2. If required, obtain and complete the Application To Construct A Structure from the town's DocumentCenter or in person at 17 Meetinghouse Hill Road.
 3. Prepare a scaled plot plan showing: boundary lines of the property with dimensions; location of all structures; septic system; well; driveway; streams, ponds, lakes, and identified wetlands.
 4. Submit completed application with plot plan to the Zoning Enforcement Office by mail or in person during office hours.
 5. The Zoning Enforcement Office verifies that the project complies with the Sanbornton Zoning Ordinance requirements.
 6. Permit issued.
 Work must be completed within two years.
 The permit may be renewed once for an additional year upon payment of a renewal fee.
 7. It is the homeowner's responsibility to ensure the permit is posted on-site before work begins.

-Other cities in Belknap County
+Other jurisdictions in Belknap County.

-View all Belknap County jurisdictions →
+All Belknap County jurisdictions →